aws-kevinrickard/aws-greengrass-gdk-cli/README.md

 `pip3 install git+https://github.com/aws-greengrass/aws-greengrass-gdk-cli.git@v1.6.2`

+This installs the gdk executable into your python environment bin.
+You'll want to add it to your path, or reference the executable absolutely in the commands below.

 Run `gdk --help` to check if the cli tool is successfully installed.

 #### 2. Configure AWS credentials